 Abstract

-Aim: Our aim was to determine the longitudinal associations of individual non-esterified fatty acids (NEFA) on the pathogenesis of diabetes, specifically on differences in the insulin sensitivity and beta cell function over 6 years in a cohort of individuals who are at-risk for diabetes.
+Aim: Our aim was to determine the longitudinal associations of individual non-esterified fatty acids (NEFA) on the pathogenesis of diabetes, specifically on differences in insulin sensitivity and beta cell function over 6 years in a cohort of individuals who are at-risk for diabetes.

 Methods: In the PROMISE longitudinal cohort, 477 participants had serum NEFA (mol% and concentration) measured at the baseline visit and completed an OGTT at 3 time points over 6 years.
 Outcome variables were calculated using the OGTT values.
 Insulin sensitivity was assessed using HOMA2-%S and the Matsuda index, while beta cell function was assessed using the Insulinogenic index over HOMA-IR (IGI/IR) and the Insulin Secretion-Sensitivity Index-2 (ISSI-2).
 Generalized estimating equations were used, adjusting for time, waist, sex, ethnicity, baseline age, alanine aminotransferase, and physical activity.
 NEFA were analysed as both concentrations (nmol/ml) and proportions (mol%) of the total fraction.